 - The Operations & Construction Committee to consist of the President & CEO serving as an ex officio member, not less than one (1) additional Ex Officio Trustee or one (1) Appointed Trustee; and not less than three (3) General Trustees.

-The Bylaws do not limit participation of non-Trustees on Committees; therefore Committees may include non-Trustees, as is deemed necessary to expand expertise or Board diversity, familiarize new donors or potential Board members, or include new stakeholders in Central Park Conservancy's work.
+The Bylaws do not limit participation of non-Trustees on Ad Hoc Committees; therefore Committees may include non-Trustees, as is deemed necessary to expand expertise or Board diversity, familiarize new donors or potential Board members, or include new stakeholders in the Central Park Conservancy's work.

 The Board shall hold at least three (3) regular meetings in addition to the annual meeting, at times fixed by the Board.
 All scheduled Board and Committee meetings include an agenda, and materials are provided to Trustees and Committee members in advance of such meetings.
 Trustees are expected to prepare for all meetings by reviewing the materials and to attend all meetings.
 Standing Committees are scheduled to meet four (4) times annually in conjunction with Board meetings, with the exception of the Audit Committee that has two (2) scheduled meetings each year to coincide with the Conservancy's independent audit, and the Compensation and Mangement Development Committee that has two (2) scheduled meetings each year to coincide with the Conservancy's compensation program.
 Additional committee meetings are scheduled as needed.